FelixEder/shortTextBasedAdventure/README.md

 It should be available in Swedish, English and German, something that should be chosen before starting the game.

+THIS GAME HAS BEEN PUT ON HOLD UNTIL I FINISH "RETROFUTUREGAME".

 **Testing strategy**

 All the lower classes should be tested with JUnit.
 The bigger ones, like Game, could be tested by play-testing.